shapeshed/weatherme/README.md

 ## Options

     --help    # show help
-    -c        # display temperature in Celsius
-    -m        # display minutely data
+    -u        # set forecast.io units - us, uk, ca, si or auto -m        # display minutely data
     -h        # display hourly data
     -d        # display daily data
     -s        # display only a summary
     -k apikey # the forecast.io api key.
-This may also be set by the KEY environment variable -l latlog # the long lat co-ordinates for the location.
-This may also be set by the LATLON environment variable
+This may also be set by the WEATHERME_KEY environment variable -l latlog # the long lat co-ordinates for the location.
+This may also be set by the WEATHERME_LATLON environment variable

     you can set the default temperature by setting the WEATHERME_UNITS to one of: us, si, ca, uk, auto